Melih199/VR_4_Robotics/README.md

 ```sh
 ./QGroundControl.AppImage
 ```
-- Create Mission in QGroundControl app
+- Create a Mission in the QGroundControl app
-- Run the simulation and you need to wait little bit
+- Run the simulation and you need to wait a little bit
 - Run bug2 algorithm
 ```sh
 python //or pyhon3 bug2.py